The Taos Writer’s Retreat

 Here’s what we aren’t going to do:

-The only difference between people who create and people who don’t is the people who do don’t believe the mean voices in their heads.
+The only difference between people who create and people who don’t is that the people who do don’t believe the mean voices in their heads.

 “The retreat was exactly the kind of soul-nourishing experience I’ve been wanting to give myself.
 It was the perfect blend of guidance and open space.
 I loved the free dance in the morning, the writing prompts, and the small group was perfect!
 Being in Taos was transformational.
 It brought me back to myself in a new way and reminded me why I am here.
 It was beautiful!”

 What will you actually get out of this week?

 - You’ll get writing done.
-A bunch of writing, if you wish.

 - You’ll feel less alone.
 Ever feel like a round peg in a square hole?
 Not at this retreat!
-These are your people.

-If you are afraid…
+If you are uncertain….

 Helpful, funny, chock-full-of-help petite-seminars like: